Buffalo Splits, Veg Tanned (Natural)

 One side has a slightly smoother compressed surface created during splitting, while the opposite side has a soft, suede-like texture.

-Because it is unfinished and highly adaptable, this leather is ideal for:
+Because it is unfinished and highly adaptable, this leather is ideal for practice work, prototyping, reinforcement layers, wet-formed components, and rugged utility leather goods.

 Why This Leather is Excellent for Practice & Prototyping

 This is one of the most economical ways to practise leathercraft without constantly worrying about wasting expensive leather.
-You can comfortably use it for:
+You can comfortably use it for testing patterns, practising stitching and edging, experimenting with dyes and finishes, learning wet forming, and building prototypes before moving to premium leather.

 Wet Forming & Structural Use